 What are Bike Trains?

-Bike trains are based on the same principles as walking school busses- parents and volunteers who accompany groups of children on bike rides to school.
+Bike trains are based on the same principles as walking school buses- parents and volunteers who accompany groups of children on bike rides to school.
 Bike Trains and are fun and active commuting alternatives for families and take careful planning and preparation in order to ensure safety.

 There are several online guides and resources to help you organize your community bike train.
 We’ve narrowed the check list to include the key components of a bike train, and to help prepare you to do so safely.